riyansh100/EV-Sales-Dashboard/README.md

 This project presents an interactive Tableau dashboard analyzing the adoption and distribution of electric vehicles (EVs) across the U.S., based on registration data.

 File description

-Electric_Vehicle_Population_Data.csv: Cleaned dataset with added MSRP values.
+Electric_Vehicle_Population_Data.csv: Cleaned dataset with synthetic BASE MSRP values.

 biva.twbx: Tableau workbook containing all visualizations and the final dashboard.